mid2SUPAERO/ecoHALE/openaerostruct/docs/index.rst

    aero_walkthrough.rst
    struct_example.rst
    aerostructural_walkthrough.rst
+   aerostructural_wingbox_walkthrough.rst

-Once you have reviewed and understand these basic examples, you can move on to these more advanced examples below.
+Once you have reviewed and understand these examples, you can move on to some more advanced examples below.

 .. toctree::
    :maxdepth: 2